joaocosteira/cv/README.md

 # cv
-In this repository I upload an up-to-date version of my cv.
+This repo contains an uptodate version of my CV.